Georgios Galitsios: AEL

-He played an important role and became a vital player for AEL during his years with the club, including Larissa's appearances in the UEFA Cup group stages during the 2007–08 season, attracting interest from Greece's bigger teams.
-He is the son of Giannis Galitsios, who was also a star player for his hometown team, Larissa, in the 1980s.
+Galitsios began his football career at Apollon Larissa.
+On 20 July 2004 he signed for AEL.
+He played an important role and became a vital player for the club, including their appearances in the UEFA Cup group stages during the 2007–08 season, attracting interest from Greece's bigger clubs.
+He is the son of Giannis Galitsios, who was also a star player for his hometown team, AEL during the 1980s.

 Scored first league goal on 7 October 2007 in Larissa's 3–3 home draw with Levadiakos, followed it with another against Panathinaikos the following month.
 He ever-present in club's six-game UEFA Cup run, which included elimination of Blackburn Rovers FC.
-He made a positive impact in his first Superleague campaign, 2005/06, appearing in 27 of the team's 30 matches, helping them finish eighth a season after promotion.
+He made a positive impact in his first Super League campaign, 2005/06, appearing in 27 of the team's 30 matches, helping them finish eighth a season after promotion.

 Olympiakos agreed with Larissa for the acquisition of 22 years' old defender, who will stay in the club till the end of the season.

 The transfer is closed to a fee of €800,000 plus a 20% resale.
 Galitsios agreed to sign a five years' contract, while earnings will be graded starting from €300,000 annually.

 Olympiacos

-A wholehearted right-back with tremendous stamina, Giorgios Galitsios joined Olympiakos in January 2008 after displaying consistent form over several seasons for provincial Greek club AEL and joined for the 2008–09 season.
+A wholehearted right-back with tremendous stamina, Giorgios Galitsios joined Olympiacos in January 2008 after displaying consistent form over several seasons for provincial Greek club ΑΕΛ and joined for the 2008–09 season.

 He played against a vital Champions League qualifier against Arsenal, but in the 75th minute he suffered a minor injury, which led to him being substituted.

 George Galitsios some years later stated that : "My character put me into trouble sometimes.
 Moreover, my eccentricity plays a key role in Olympiakos.
 It was a totally bad behavior".

 After three years, he succeeded to have only 45 appearances in all competitions with the club.